List of Arsenal F.C. records and statistics: Honours and achievements

 Arsenal's first ever silverware was won as the Royal Arsenal in 1890.
 The Kent Junior Cup, won by Royal Arsenal's reserves, was the club's first trophy, while the first team's first trophy came three weeks later when they won the Kent Senior Cup.
 Their first national major honour came in 1930, when they won the FA Cup.
 The club enjoyed further success in the 1930s, winning another FA Cup and five Football League First Division titles.
 Arsenal won their first league and cup double in the 1970–71 season and twice repeated the feat, in 1997–98 and 2001–02, as well as winning a cup double of the FA Cup and League Cup in 1992–93.
 In 2003–04, Arsenal recorded an unbeaten top-flight league season, something achieved only once before by Preston North End in 1888–89, who only had to play 22 games.
 To mark the achievement, a special gold version of the Premier League trophy was commissioned and presented to the club the following season.
-Their most recent success came in 2020, when newcomer Mikel Arteta led the club to a 5–4 victory on penalties over Liverpool to secure their 16th Community Shield title.
+Their most recent success came in 2023, when they defeated Manchester City 4–1 on penalties to secure their 17th Community Shield title.

 Arsenal's honours and achievements include the following: